aclayton27/john-deere-dt-case-study/technical-supplement.md

 to:
 - Recurring revenue through software, subscriptions, and analytics

+John Deere’s scale supports this transition, with the company generating approximately $61 billion in annual revenue and investing heavily in research and development to support its digital transformation initiatives.

 This transition reflects a broader industry shift toward “as-a-service” models, where companies generate recurring revenue through digital platforms rather than one-time product sales.

 ## Key Challenges